Yogee-s/dexterous_hand-simulation/docs/Original_README.md

       }
 ```

-## Changes made by Yogee-s

-# Setting up of Environment

-## Mujoco and Mujoco-py Installation Instructions

-Follow the instructions here to install mujoco: [mujoco_README.md](docs/mujoco_README.md)

-## DexMv-Sim and DexMv-Learn Installation Instructions
+## Installation

+1. Install the MuJoCo.
+It is recommended to use conda to manage python package:

+Install MuJoCo from: http://www.mujoco.org/ and put your MuJoCo licence to your install directory.
+If you already have
+MuJoCo on your computer, please skip this step.
+Note that we use MuJoCo 2.0 for our experiments.

-Install Python dependencies Create a conda env with all the Python dependencies.
+2. Install Python dependencies Create a conda env with all the Python dependencies.

 ```bash
 # Download the code from this repo for the simulated environment, retargeting and examples